 Food for thought

-But even when food packaging is clearly labelled, consumers are still confused about food allergens, according to new research from Mintel (https://news.mintel.com/2174-637TB-10O75ICT50/cr.aspx), and it appears that many people are avoiding certain foods that they may not even be allergic to.
+But even when food packaging is clearly labelled, consumers are still confused about food allergens, according to new research from Mintel.
+And it appears that many people are avoiding certain foods that they may not even be allergic to as a result.

-While pre-packaged goods are legally required to highlight on-pack the presence of any allergens, Mintel found that almost half (48%) of Brits are unsure whether or not allergen labels are clear, and a further 15% actively disagree that this is the case.
-The same number (48%) say that they, or someone in their household, avoid at least one food/ingredient - although only 20% do so due to an allergy or intolerance.
+While pre-packaged goods are legally required to highlight the presence of any allergens on pack, Mintel found that almost half (48 per cent) of Brits are unsure whether allergen labels are clear, and a further 15 per cent actively disagree that this is the case.
+In addition, 48 per cent say that they, or someone in their household, avoid at least one food or ingredient – although only 20 per cent do so due to an allergy or intolerance.

 Common food allergies

-Although people can be allergic to any food substance, Allergy UK cites 14 major food allergens which should be mentioned (either on food labelling or menus) when they are used as ingredients in a food product or meal.
+Although people can be allergic to any food substance, Allergy UK cites 14 major food allergens that should be mentioned – either on food labelling or menus – when they are used as ingredients in a food product or meal.
 These are: